GitauHarrison/notes/02_django/02_applications_and_routes.md

 ```

 Here, Django queries the `urls` module to look for the variable `urlpatterns`, which is a sequence.
 It runs through each item in the sequence in order (there is only one at the moment) and stops at the first one that matches the requested URL.
 The view function `home` is called from the `views` module.
 I have used the `.` (dot) to denote that both the `views` and the `urls` modules are located in the current app folder called `blog`.
 The first argument is an empty string to show that it is the home URL.
-I have also passed the `name` argument in order to assign a name to this pattern.
-Intentionally, I have named it `blog-home` instead of `home` because as the project grows, I am mostly likely to have multiple `home` functions for each app.
+I have also passed the `name` argument to assign a name to this pattern.
+Intentionally, I have named it `blog-home` instead of `home` because as the project grows, I am most likely to have multiple `home` functions for each app.

 ### Project URLs